 All sessions are on a one-to-one basis and last for 50 minutes.
 I offer short term counselling - usually 7 weeks (but can be less) or open ended but we will continually review our sessions so that the sessions are adapted to your requirements.

-Please feel free to email to arrange a free consultation please provide your telephone number in your email.
+Please feel free to email to arrange a free telephone consultation, please provide your telephone number in your email.
 I will respond within 48 hours on week days.